Harry Vaughan (footballer): Hull City

+Bohemians

+On 8 January 2026, Vaughan joined League of Ireland Premier Division club Bohemians on loan until the end of June 2026.
+On 10 June 2026, Hull City announced that he would be released at the end of his contract.
+On 29 June 2026, Vaughan signed a permanent contract with Bohemians until the end of the season.

 International career

 Although born in England, Vaughan qualifies to play for the Republic of Ireland due to Irish heritage on his Mother's side.
 On 4 October 2021, he was called up to the Republic of Ireland U19 squad for the first time, for their double header of friendlies against Sweden U19 in Marbella, Spain.
 He made his underage international debut on 8 October 2021 in a 2–2 draw with Sweden.
 Vaughan was called up to the Republic of Ireland U21s for the first time on 6 June 2023 for the team's friendly fixtures against Gabon U23, Ukraine U21 & Kuwait U22 in Austria on 13, 16 & 19 June 2023.
 He made his debut for the U21s in a 2–0 defeat to Sweden U21 in a friendly in Marbella, Spain on 14 November 2024.
+On 1 June, Vaughan was called up to the U21 squad to face Croatia and Qatar in a duo of friendly matches in Zagreb.

 Style of play

 Vaughan has been described as an intelligent midfielder who is quick with the ball at his feet.